mg-Ben/MyKnowledge/Application_Development/Docker/Docker.md

 		limits: #Only if you want to limit the CPU and RAM resources
 			cpus: '3' #CPU cores to use.
 0.0 = Use the same cores as hostOS
 			memory: 4G #RAM to use.
 '0' = Use the same RAM as hostOS
+		restart: always #This means that this container will try to automatic restart if it stops working (for service continuity and high-availability of the service)
+		user: root #The process inside the container will run as root user
 	server: #The same
 		depends_on:
 			- mongo_db #This container will be created after mongo_db if mongo_db is created successfully